Wappingers Falls, New York: History

 The local waterfall was important for early industrial development.
 In 1819 a small cotton mill was built in the hollow created by the creek as it descends from Wappinger Lake to drain into the Hudson River.
 By 1856 it had become one of the largest printworks in the country.
 A fire that year destroyed the original buildings completely, but they were immediately rebuilt and continued in operation until 1931.
 The streets on the hillside opposite the mill are lined with frame houses, mostly duplexes, built by the mill for its workers.
 The two halves of the village are connected by an 1884 stone arch bridge that replaced earlier wooden structures.

 The village of Wappingers Falls was incorporated in 1871 and included the adjacent community on the west side of the Wappinger Creek, by then called Channingville.
 The east side was known as Franklindale.
 In 1885 the Franklindale Cotton Mill, which employed about 130 people, was destroyed by fire.
 During President Grover Cleveland’s second administration, the Independent Comb Factory on the corner of Fulton and Prospect streets was forced to close.
 The repeal of the tariff made it impossible for the company to compete with German-made combs.
 In 1909, the Garner Print Works were sold and became the Dutchess Bleachery.
 The plant, which at times employed as many as 1,150 people, stopped printing calico but continued as a bleachery and dye works.

-On June 3, 2017 downtown Wappingers Falls had a devastating structure fire that left more than 30 people displaced and six businesses temporarily closed.
-No one was injured during the fire, which spread through a strip of buildings in the East Main Street corridor on Saturday afternoon.
+On June 3, 2017, downtown Wappingers Falls had a devastating structure fire that left more than 30 people displaced and six businesses temporarily closed.
+No one was injured during the fire, which spread through a strip of buildings in the East Main Street corridor on the Saturday afternoon.